Prism was not worried about Ember, not in the least.

 "That was better than the first one." she said calmly.
 "Still though, it's insufficient."

 Aloe watched intently.
-I thought they were equal… Seems as though I was wrong.
+I thought that they were equal… but it seems as though I was wrong.

-Although Aloe had made an incorrect assessment of Prism's overall strength, it was one that Aloe was happy to have made.
+Although Aloe had made an incorrect assessment of Prism's overall strength, it was a mistake that Aloe was happy to have made.

 Ember stared in disbelief.
-Impossible.
-I know that attack connected.
+Impossible!
+This can't be happening!
+I know that attack connected, so why?

-"If that is all," Prism continued, "you should now understand the gap between us."
+"If that is all," Prism continued, "then you should now understand the gap between us."

 "There's no point in telling you." she responded coldy.

-"Figure it out.
-Perhaps then you'll prove interesting."
+"Figure it out yourself.
+Perhaps then you'll prove to be entertaining."

-Prism controlled her presence with extreme precision.
-She could expand it, suppress it, divide it.
-By projecting a false presence identical to her own while concealing her true position, she allowed attacks to pass harmlessly through illusions.
+As such, she can expand it, suppress it, as well as divide it at will.
+By projecting a false presence identical to her own while concealing her true position, Prism allowed attacks to pass harmlessly through illusions.

-Ember had been striking phantoms this while time.
+Ember had been striking phantoms this whole time.

-Even if Ember discovered this, Prism had already calculated other additional countermeasures.
+Even if Ember discovered this, Prism had already calculated other additional countermeasures to implement just in case.

 "What makes you think this is over?"
 Ember snapped.

 She had always been superior, always dominant.
 She had never once lost.
-Even now, defeat never crossed her mind.
+Even now, the idea of defeat never even crossed her mind.

-"If you cannot even perceive how I avoided your attack," Prism said coldly, "Then you cannot win."
+"If you cannot even perceive how I avoided your attacks," Prism said coldly, "then you cannot win.
+It is as simple as that."

 Ember pulsed with frustration.
-She knew Prism was right, but surrender tasted worse than defeat.
+She knew that Prism was right, but surrender tasted worse than defeat.

-Prism decided then.
-She would not merely win.
-She would engrave inferiority into Ember's core.
+She would not merely win, no. She would engrave the simple fact of inferiority into Ember's very core.

 Multiple Prisms materialized around her.